VanirDev/VariantEncumbrance/README.md

 ![](https://i.imgur.com/DCfGuUJ.png)

 Your encumbrance status is automatically used to provide a modified speed value, taking your default character speed and modifying it by -10 and -20 for encumbered and heavily encumbered, and reducing to 0 when over encumbered.
+(The speed value must be separated by a space from its units).

 #### Equipped Item Weight Reduction (Optional)